-There are actually two kinds of college application essays . . .
+There are two kinds of college application essays:

-Today, we’ll cover the second kind of essay.
-Here are some strategies to apply.
+Today, we’ll cover the second kind, a required essay as part of the application to the college you are applying.
+Here are some strategies to use:

 The purpose of application essays is to determine what you would bring to the college community.
 That presents an interesting writing challenge, because you have to demonstrate two seemingly opposite traits:

-How can you hit both those targets?
+- How can you hit both those targets?
 The best strategy is to write about something that fits with the culture of the college and the campus – be it environmentalism, entrepreneurship, social activism, technological innovation, or something else.
 If you’re applying to an engineering school, for example, write about how you perfected the brakes on the go-kart that you built in your garage when you were in middle school.
 If you are applying to a school where you will study business, write about a company that you started while you were in high school.
-As you write, don’t brag about how brilliant you were when you did those things.
-Bragging will make you seem like someone with a big ego.
-Instead, write with a bit of self-deprecating humor.
-Remember, schools want students who will fit in, not alienate other students.

 The University of Georgia, for example, offers a choice of four different essay prompts.
 One of them is: